Understanding the Process

 The most significant way to be involved in a hearing is to be a Participant (there are no Participants in an investigation).
 To be a Participant an individual or group must apply at the very beginning of the process and be approved.
 Participants often serve the role of the opposition by gathering significant amounts of information and researching details that are then presented to the Panel.
 This is a very involved and time consuming job, and for that reason funding is often available to help prepare the case.
 Participants play an important role in assisting the Panel in understanding the issues that are considered in the development of their recommendations.

 The hearing and investigation processes can be long and often the public participation component (hearing sessions or public meetings) does not take place for a year or more after the first announcement has been made.
 These sessions may be spread over several days, weeks and in some cases months.
 During a hearing or public meeting all the identified parties are given an opportunity to present their position.
 In a hearing this will include the Proponent and Participants giving opening remarks, a presentation, questioning each other, answering questions put to them by the Panel and making closing remarks.
 Presenters are given a chance to make their statements and at specified times short questions from the audience will be allowed to be made of the Proponent.
 At a public meeting there are only Presenters who make their statement before the Panel.
 Transcripts or a record of the sessions are made and are available to the public as are copies of the presentations and written submissions.

 The Report and Recommendations

 The report and recommendations are forwarded to the Minister who then considers them.
-The minister then decides whether or not to adopt the recommendations, he/she is under no obligation to do so.
+The Minister then decides whether or not to adopt the recommendations, the Minister is under no obligation to do so.
 If the recommendations are not accepted then written reasons are required.

 The final report is available to the public.